pretix/pretix/doc/user/events/widget.rst

 The pretix widget is unfortunately not compatible with ``Cross-Origin-Embedder-Policy: require-corp``.
 If you include the ``crossorigin`` attributes on the ``<script>`` and ``<link>`` tag as shown above, the widget can show a calendar or product list, but will not be able to open the checkout process in an iframe.
-If you also set ``Cross-Origin-Embedder-Policy: require-corp``, the widget can auto-detect that it is running in an isolated enviroment and will instead open the checkout process in a new tab.
+If you also set ``Cross-Origin-Opener-Policy: same-origin``, the widget can auto-detect that it is running in an isolated enviroment and will instead open the checkout process in a new tab.

 .. _Let's Encrypt: https://letsencrypt.org/